farhiya14/data-academy-serverless-example/README.md

 ### Tearing down a serverless application

-To remove anything you have deployed with serverless, run `sls remove --aws-profile [name-of-profile]`.
+To remove anything you have deployed with serverless, run `npx sls remove --aws-profile [name-of-profile]`.